 - It’s hard to identify the exact point in history when humans went from using animals like dogs for the utility to keeping them as true companions.

 - Fossil records tell us that wolves became domesticated dogs around 12,000-14,000 years ago.

 According to the latest counts, we Americans currently share our homes with 78 million dogs, 85 million cats, 12 million small mammals, and 9 million reptiles.
-The staggering numbers got us thinking: did neolithic peoples care for prehistoric pets?
+While many people are already aware of how fundamental the symbiotic relationship between people and dogs was in the survival of both species, are there any other animals that humans got close to in the distant past?
+Humans’ remarkable affection for all kinds of animals got us thinking: did neolithic peoples care for prehistoric pets?

 When discussing the history of human-animal bonding and prehistoric pets, we need to set some definitions — because not all domesticated animals are or were pets.